DsTyM/PharmaciesOnDutyAttica/README.md

 and clone the project again.

-In case you mess with the Liquibase changelog, and the application won't start with Docker, you've most probably messed with the database volume.
+In case you messed with the database, and the application won't start with Docker, try to remove the database volume.
 To remove it, run:

 ```shell
 docker volume rm pharmaciesondutyattica_db-data